 Once upon a time, when I was still a fairly new mom, my husband and I took a flight from Seattle to Minneapolis with my step-son and my infant daughter.
-We were traveling to my niece’s wedding, and since my daughter was under a year old, we decided to take advantage of the “infants fly free” policy that almost all airlines have, rather than take our daughter’s car seat onboard.
+We were traveling to my niece’s wedding.
+And since my daughter was under a year old, we decided to take advantage of the “infants fly free” policy that almost all airlines have, rather than take use daughter’s car seat for plane travel.

 We bought three tickets and planned to take turns having our daughter sit on our laps.
 On paper it looked like it would be a relatively short flight.
 Four hours, non-stop.
-We had been on much longer flights than that before our daughter was born, so we figured we would be able to handle holding our daughter for four hours.
+We had been on much longer flights than that before our daughter was born.
+We figured we would be able to handle holding our daughter for four hours.

 What I say to first time parents who ask me about overseas flights with their kids is to really think about what’s important for them.
 Can you handle several hours of discomfort and inconvenience so that you can spend more money on the actual trip?
 Or would you rather be more thrifty on the trip so that you can have a peaceful flight with your children?
 We chose the latter, and have never looked back.